 Dr. Alex KofinasAlexander D. Kofinas, M.D., FACOG is the founder and director of Kofinas Perinatal, the award-winning clinic in New York.
 He is also a prolific researcher, clinical associate professor at Cornell University’s College of Medicine, and author of the book, The Working Womb.
 Dr. Kofinas has dedicated his life to solving the mysteries of infertility to help women bring healthy babies into the world.

 “As a physician, no challenge is as inspiring and sacred

 as that of helping a woman achieve her dream of motherhood!”

-Dedicating his life to helping women prepare for and sustain pregnancy, Dr. Kofinas has developed science-backed, personalized treatment protocols for preventing common pregnancy complications, unexplained recurrent miscarriage, and overcoming unexplained infertility, which afflicts over half of all women seeking fertility treatment.
+Dedicating his life to helping women prepare for and sustain the pregnancy, Dr. Kofinas has developed science-backed, personalized treatment protocols for preventing common pregnancy complications, unexplained recurrent miscarriages, and overcoming unexplained infertility, which afflicts over half of all women seeking fertility treatment.

 Dr. Kofinas also publishes extensive, world-renowned research on placenta health and leverages over 35 years of practice in Obstetrics, Gynecology, and Maternal-fetal Medicine to make healthy pregnancies possible for women.

-In 2000, he opened his practice, Kofinas Perinatal and is a leading physician who has been selected eight times by New York Magazine as one of the “Best Doctors” in New York.
+In 2000, he opened his practice, Kofinas Perinatal, and is a leading physician selected eight times by New York Magazine as one of the “Best Doctors” in New York.
 He has also been selected as the most compassionate and the “Patient’s Choice” for many consecutive years.